stpierre/resume/resume.rst

 * Serve as subject matter expert for Bcfg2, coordinating configuration of thousands of servers in dozens of environments on multiple completely separate, often divergent platforms
-* Lead project to enable engineers to provision self-service development environments in public or private clouds.
+* Lead development on project to enable engineers to provision self-service environments in AWS or private clouds using Python boto
+* Prototype Docker and related tools to develop a next-generation deployment workflow
 * Develop Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance
-* Develop and maintain an internal ecosystem of Bcfg2-related tools and processes, including testing and deployment scripts and templating snippets
 * Overhauled Bcfg2 configuration for flagship platform, reducing reliance on bespoke scripts, eliminating unnecessary and historical code, and streamlining continuous integration and testing processes